w3irdrobot/high-assurance-rust/src/chp4/attack_1.md

 > **What if we're not talking about binaries?**
 >
-> We're focused on binary exploitation in this chapter, but that the data-is-code concept applies generally.
+> We're focused on binary exploitation in this chapter, but the data-is-code concept applies generally.
 > Let's pick on Java for a moment.
 >
 > The Java language is ubiquitous in enterprise and shares its runtime with languages like Kotlin, Clojure, and Scala.